docker/docs/docker-hub/official_images.md

 ## When to use Official Images

 New Docker users are encouraged to use the Official Images in their projects.
-These repositories have clear documentation, promote best practices, and are designed for the most common use cases.
+These images have clear documentation, promote best practices, and are designed for the most common use cases.
 Advanced users are encouraged to review the Official Images as part of their `Dockerfile` learning process.